 New trends are changing the clinical supply chain

-The supply chain of IMPs (investigational medicinal products) is long and complex.
-It typically involves various steps and parties such as production facilities, contract manufacturers, logistics service providers (LSPs), distribution hubs and clinical sites.
+The supply chain of investigational medicinal products (IMP) is long and complex.
+It typically involves various steps and parties such as production facilities, contract manufacturers, logistics service providers (LSP), distribution hubs and clinical sites.
 The full clinical supply chain from packaging to the patient typically takes several years and includes several transportation legs and various countries.
 Temperature monitoring along this supply chain and the consolidation of temperature excursions is nearly impossible.

 Personalized medicines and gene therapies are the future of drug development.
-Additionally the ‘patient’s voice’ with respect to clinical trials is increasingly being heard; they are requesting more convenience, more "virtual communication" (fewer site visits, more electronic communication) and less travelling.
-Therefore Direct-to-Patient shipments (DtP) will be growing in the coming years.
-This increasing trend of Direct-to-Patient (DtP) intensifies the challenge of managing the complete clinical supply chain.
+Additionally, the patient’s voice with respect to clinical trials is increasingly being heard; they are requesting more convenience, more virtual communication (fewer site visits, more electronic communication) and less travelling.
+Therefore, Direct-to-Patient (DtP) shipments will be growing in the coming years.
+This increasing trend of DtP intensifies the challenge of managing the complete clinical supply chain.

-The ‘stability budget’ defines ideal transport and storage conditions and a budget of acceptable excursion hours above and/or below the ‘ideal’ before a product loses stability.
+The stability budget defines ideal transport and storage conditions and a budget of acceptable excursion hours above and/or below the ideal conditions before a product loses stability.
 It has been established over time by the product innovator company through numerous stability studies to determine the amount of time a product can spend out of its labelled storage conditions without risk to its quality, safety or efficacy.
-As a product moves through the various phases of clinical supply chain and life-cycle parts of this budget may be used-up by small temperature deviations – typically during loading, unloading and transit points, from one step to the next, but also during packaging, manufacturing, or storage - small temperature deviations may happen.
+As a product moves through the various phases of the clinical supply chain and life-cycle, parts of this budget may be used-up by small temperature deviations typically during loading, unloading and transit points, from one step to the next, but also during packaging, manufacturing, or storage; small temperature deviations may happen.

-It is difficult in "classical" IMP clinical supply chain to keep track of the remaining stability budget.
-The more hand-over points, the more risks and the more complexity: it gets more difficult to keep track of the temperature and the remaining stability budget.
-Today this is often performed manually on paper or Excel basis: File a batch record, deduct planned temperature excursions and document unplanned excursions.
-However, once a batch gets split up throughout the clinical supply chain this manual process is not only time consuming and expensive - it is a process which is very fragile, error-prone and puts quality at risk.
+It is difficult in the "classical" IMP clinical supply chain to keep track of the remaining stability budget.
+The more hand-over points, the more risks and the more complexity, it gets more difficult to keep track of the temperature and the remaining stability budget.
+Today this is often performed manually on paper or spreadsheet–file a batch record, deduct planned temperature excursions and document unplanned excursions.
+However, once a batch gets split up throughout the clinical supply chain, this manual process is not only time consuming and expensive, it is a process which is very fragile, error-prone and puts quality at risk.

 If you’d like to learn more about the basic components of setting up and using a stability budget, read this blog post.